razasyedh/htmlvid/readme.md

 ## How to use

 For help using `htmlvid`, run it with the `-h` option to see a nice help message detailing each option.
 Technically, the only required option is the path to the video, but you'll most likely want to set the start time and video duration each time also.
-The quality and bitrate options already use sane defaults.
+You can also tweak the default quality and bitrate.

 The default config file is located at `~/.htmlvid`.
 Instructions for the config file and possible values for each option are documented inside the config file.

-For more help see [faq.md](./docs/faq.md) and don't hesitate to reach out if something is unclear in the documentation.
+For more help see [faq.md](./docs/faq.md).

-*Note:* If you are making these to share with others, try not to make the clips too long.
-Gfycat sets a 15 second limit on their videos and I think that's reasonable.
-If you plan to encode any longer than a few minutes, you should probably be using `FFmpeg` directly.

 ## License